narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

   provider-defined, pre-packaged datasets.
 - Giving data providers the ability to define row-level access and pricing policies for their data.

-The same foundations powering our marketplace facilitate various data collaboration use cases, such as automatic data segmentation and delivery to platforms like The TradeDesk, as well as clean room data analysis.
-We're also building towards a future where users can leverage our collaboration tools without needing their data to reside on our platform; instead our query engine will be embeddable where their data is already at rest.
+The same building blocks powering our marketplace enable other data collaboration use cases, like automatic data segmentation and delivery to platforms like The TradeDesk, as well as clean room data analysis.
+We're also building towards a future where users can leverage our collaboration tools without needing their data to reside on our platform; instead, our query engine will be embeddable where their data is already at rest.

 Given that background, here are the kinds of projects you will likely work on: